 How to protect and structure an Intellectual Property Business A few weeks ago, we talked about certain key aspects to consider when structuring a holding company, as well as reviewed a number of jurisdictions that

-Is Hungary the new European Corporate tax haven?
-On 12th December 2016, the Hungarian Parliament approved the bill of Viktor Orban’s Government that reduced the Corporation Tax to a flat rate of 9%.
+Is Hungary the ultimate European Corporate tax haven?
+On 12th December 2016, the Hungarian Parliament approved a bill of Viktor Orban’s Government that reduced the Corporation Tax to a flat rate of 9%.
 Coming into

 What is Dual Citizenship and Why is valuable?
 What is Dual Citizenship?
 Dual Citizenship / Nationality is a citizenship status in which an individual is a citizen of more than one country at a time.
 Why

 Complete list of countries to obtain citizenship by naturalization Most countries around the world allow for persons who have lived in a country for a certain period of time to apply for naturalization.
 It's only